Moqume/Background-Manager-WP/readme.txt

 * __Added:__ Ability to remove (detach) images from an Image Set, keeping the image in the Media Library
 * __Added:__ Ability to change the order of images in an _Image Set_
 * __Added:__ In addition to selecting an image from an _Image Set_ at random, sequential (ascending/descending) selection is now possible too
+* __Added:__ Ability to select which roles are able to override the background Image Set, Overlay and Color for individual Posts and Pages
 * Changed: Increased maximum image transition speed limit from 7500ms to 15000ms
 * Changed: Decreased minimum permitted change frequency from 10 seconds to 1 second
 * Changed: Background image details are now loaded asynchronous, to prevent browser "blocking"